Enhanced Neel temperature and unusual thermal expansion in flux-grown FeCrAs crystals: Physical properties

-The unusual temperature dependence of the electrical resistivity of this material was initially noted by Wu et al. in Ref. \citenum{Wu-2009}, where it was discussed in the context of chemically related iron pnictide superconductor families.
-The resistivity generally decreases with increasing temperature from below 1\,K to over 800\,K but with a temperature dependence too weak to indicate thermal activation, combining non-Fermi-liquid-like transport behavior with Fermi-liquid-like electronic heat capacity determined at low temperature.
+The unusual temperature dependence of the electrical resistivity of this material was initially noted by Wu \textit{et al}. in Ref. \citenum{Wu-2009}, where it was discussed in the context of chemically related iron pnictide superconductor families.
+The resistivity generally decreases with increasing temperature from below 1\,K to over 800\,K but with a temperature dependence too weak to indicate thermal activation.
 Electronic structure calculations \cite{Ishida-1996,Akrap-2014} have confirmed the metallic nature of FeCrAs, with two bands crossing the Fermi level.
 Several ideas have been put forward to explain the non-Fermi-liquid transport behavior in this metallic material.
 A common theme is that the temperature dependence is dominated by scattering rather than carrier concentration.
 Rau and Kee have proposed that the electrons on the Fe sublattice are near a quantum critical point associated with a metal-insulator transition, giving a resistivity that increases upon cooling \cite{Rau-2011}.
-Akrap et al. reported optical conductivity data that indicate an increased scattering rate as temperature is lowered \cite{Akrap-2014}.
-Plumb et al. proposed that the unusual temperature dependence is related to spin fluctuations that extend up to high temperature, resulting in anomalous scattering well above the magnetic ordering temperature \cite{Plumb-2018}.
+Akrap \textit{et al}. reported optical conductivity data that indicate an increased scattering rate as temperature is lowered \cite{Akrap-2014}.
+Plumb \textit{et al}. proposed that the unusual temperature dependence is related to spin fluctuations that extend up to high temperature, resulting in anomalous scattering well above the magnetic ordering temperature \cite{Plumb-2018}.
 In several instances \cite{Akrap-2014, Nevidomskyy-2009, Plumb-2018} the notion of a Hund's metal has been invoked, where local Hund's rule correlations lead to non-Fermi-liquid behaviors \cite{Yin-2011}.
-It would be interesting to see how the unusual thermal expansion noted in the present work may inform these and other theoretical proposals for understanding the unsual electrical transport in FeCrAs.
+It would be interesting to see how the anomalous thermal expansion noted in the present work may inform these and other theoretical proposals for understanding the unsual electrical transport in FeCrAs.